wing5wong/artisan-whs-static/source/_courses/ENG1.md

 course_fees: ''
 notes: ''
 ---
 To provide a balanced programme of language skills, including writing, reading, listening, speaking, viewing and presenting.
-Study of literature, comprehension, research, production and critical awareness, creative writing and formal writing.
+Study of literature, comprehension, research, creative writing and formal writing.